 Cultural Bridges is a Foundation run program that helps build relationships between families from diverse cultures and languages, their children, the ISD, and the broader Issaquah community through outreach, events, mentoring, translation services and a magazine published in 7 languages.

-The Issaquah School District is becoming increasingly diverse.
-Based on demographic trends, Latino and Asian student populations have increased significantly over the past decade.
-The Issaquah School District is expected to become a minority-majority district within the next three to five years.
+The Issaquah School District is becoming more and more culturally diverse.
+Based on demographic trends, Latino and Asian student populations have increased significantly over the past decade and the district is about 50% white students and 50% students of color.